lilyuxui/neo-lite/neo-lite-menu-item-spec-v0.1.md

 Apply whole-item 30% opacity.

+Disabled should not:

+- activate
-Disabled should not receive hover styling and should not activate.
+- receive hover styling
+- receive interactive focus styling

+Do not add `isDisabled`.

-## 11. Hover
+## 15. Hover

 Use real hover: